austinstewartmsda-stack/Medical-Readmissions/README.md

 ## What I did

-I looked at avoided readmissions and readmission rates over time to answer a simple question.
+The cleaned dataset contains 101 monthly observations from January 2008 to May 2016.

-> Are higher avoided readmissions actually lowering the readmission rate.
+I analyzed hospital readmission rates between 2008 and 2016 to identify trends, seasonal patterns, and periods of accelerated improvement.

-I built a dashboard to track trends, compare the two metrics, and see where the biggest changes happen.
+I also developed a derived avoided readmissions metric to estimate the impact of declining readmission rates over time.

 ## Data Storage

-I stored the data in a SQL database after taking it from the initial CSV files and loading it.
+I loaded the cleaned CSV data into a SQL database and used SQL views for trend analysis, seasonality analysis, rolling averages, year-over-year comparisons, and avoided readmission calculations.

 ![SQL Database GIF](https://raw.githubusercontent.com/austinstewartmsda-stack/Medical-Readmissions/main/gifs/SQLDataBase.gif)